opoupeney/dfd/source/devguide/web-gcs/webgc-slider.rst

 Slider
 ======

-The slider control allows the user to slide a handle along a bar a range of values to set a value, for example it could slide between 0 and 100.
+The slider is a horizontal bar control used to change and set a value by sliding a handle along a range of values, for example it could slide between 0 and 100.
 When the user slides the handle and stops that is the value of the field.

 |